 Test him!
 Nobody develops like that all of a sudden!

 So much for the Yankees being undefeated this season when Alex Rodriguez doesn't start: They're now 13-1.
 Though it should be mentioned that Derek Jeter got the night off until a late pinch-hitting appearance.
 And also that the much-maligned bat of Ramiro Pena was not a liability, as he went 2-for-3, and didn't strand any runners.

-Ivan Nova started for the Yankees, a 23-year-old Dominican making his 3rd and longest big-league appearance, and his first start.
-He pitched into the 6th, and gave up the first of Baustista's homers (ah-test-him-choo).
-Five and a third innings, six hits, no walks.
+Ivan Nova started for the Yankees, a 23-year-old Dominican making his 3rd and longest big-league appearance, and his 1st start.
+He pitched into the 6th, and gave up the 1st of Baustista's homers (ah-test-him-choo).
+He pitched 5 1/3rd innings, 6 hits, no walks.
 Not bad, definitely earned another chance.
 Boone Logan and Joba Chamberlain both pitched without allowing a run.
-It was David Robertson, who'd been great for a while, who gave up the second of Baustista's homers (cough-test-him-cough), and was charged with the loss.
+It was David Robertson, who'd been great for a while, who gave up the 2nd of Baustista's homers (cough-test-him-cough), and was charged with the loss.